I love roasted holiday turkey, I really do. But I love roasted turkey leftovers even more!

 Pot pie is a great way to use up some of your leftover meat and gravy.
 The addition of fresh steamed veggies makes this pot pie a complete and satisfying meal.
 I like to freeze the individual pot pies and then pop them into the oven on a cold and blustery night in January when we really need warming up.
 I’m already looking forward to it.

-Remove the pie dough from the food processor bowl onto a large flat surface, pat the dough together and shape it into a long rectangle.
-Cut the dough into 8 even sections for 4 large individual pies or 12 sections for 6 small individual pies.
-Refrigerate the dough for at least one hour.
+Remove the pie dough from the food processor bowl onto a large flat surface, pat the dough together, and shape it into a long rectangle.
+Cut the dough into eight even sections for four large individual pies or 12 sections for six small individual pies.
+Refrigerate the dough for at least 1 hour.

-While the dough is chilling medium dice all your veggies and add them to a steamer pot.
+While the dough is chilling, medium dice all the veggies and place them into a steamer pot.

 Add enough water to steam the veggies and turn up the heat.
-When the water is starting to steam cover the pot and set your timer for 5 minutes.
-When the 5 minutes has passed remove the veggies to a baking sheet and let them cool in an even layer.
+When the water is starting to steam, cover the pot and set a timer for 5 minutes.
+When the 5 minutes are up, remove the veggies to a baking sheet and let them cool in an even layer.

-In a separated bowl add your diced turkey, gravy and the cooled veggies.
+In a separate bowl, add the diced turkey, gravy, and cooled veggies.
 Stir gently to combine.
-If your gravy is thick and congealed add up to 1/2 cup turkey or chicken stock.
+If the gravy is thick and congealed add up to 1/2 cup turkey or chicken stock.
 Taste the filling and season it with dried thyme and salt and pepper if needed.

-Remove your pie dough from the refrigerator and begin to roll your dough out two at a time.
-When you have two sheets rolled start assembly of the pot pies by adding the bottom crust, filling the pie with your Turkey mixture and then adding the top crust.
+Remove the pie dough sections from the refrigerator and begin to roll them out two at a time.
+When you have two sheets rolled start assembly of the pot pies by adding the bottom crust, filling the pie with the turkey mixture, and then adding the top crust.

-Either bake your fresh pies (350°) straight away or wrap them well and freeze them for a later time.
-The fresh pies take about 40 minutes while the frozen pies take at least 60 minutes.
+Either bake the fresh pies (350°F) right away or wrap them well and freeze them for a later time.
+Fresh pies take about 40 minutes and frozen pies take at least 60 minutes.
 The crust should be golden and the filling should be bubbling and hot all the way through.